top of page

 THE PROBLEM

-Most visually driven films are built with enormous care for how they look.
 The sound is handled last — with whatever time and budget remain, by whoever is available.
-You can feel it when you watch them.
-Something is missing.
-You just can't name it.

 THE PERSON BEHIND IT

 I started out wanting to compose symphonies.
 That ambition took me into music production, then film, then the room where picture and sound finally meet — and I never left.
-Over a decade working across narrative film, television, and commercial projects has given me a particular way of thinking: every sound decision is a story decision.

 Half Greek, half sound guy.

-When I’m not in the studio, I’m probably spending my rent money on books I’ll never have time to read — and on good coffee, of course.
+When I’m not in the studio, I’m probably spending my money on books I’ll never have time to read — and on good coffee, of course.
 Usually at the same time.
 Maybe that’s the thread through all of it: I’ve always been drawn to small things with depth.

 In_the_studio